abrar30/GQL_Training/README.md

 cd type-graphql-series
 yarn
 ```
-2. Make sure you have PostgreSQL running on your computer with a database called `typegraphql-example` and a user who has access to that database with the username `postgres` and password `postgres`
+2. Make sure you have PostgreSQL running on your computer with a database called `GQL` and a user who has access to that database with the username `postgres` and password `postgres`
 * Mac: https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb
 * Windows: https://www.guru99.com/download-install-postgresql.html
 * Docker: https://www.youtube.com/watch?v=G3gnMSyX-XM